OhCoder/ToyReact/README.md

-## This is a toy react project, just for learning.
+## This is a toy react project, just for learning react source code.
 #### The project demo is based on the [react tutorial](https://reactjs.org/tutorial/tutorial.html) demo [Tic Tac Toe](https://codepen.io/gaearon/pen/gWWZgR).

 ### Usage